Move Records Australian classical & art music, est. 1968

 Melbourne-based composer Amanda Baker developed a strong interest in electronic music as an alternative to what she then felt to be the unsatisfactory idioms offered by conventional media.

-Phoenix Songs is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Phoenix Songs is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details